awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/including-captions.md

 1. [Set up captions in outputs\.](set-up-captions-in-outputs.md)

 **Tip**
 You can use Amazon Transcribe with MediaConvert to generate captions and include them in your output\.
-For more information, see [AWS VOD captioning using AWS Transcribe](https://github.com/aws-samples/aws-transcribe-captioning-tools) in *AWS Samples* on GitHub\.
+For more information, see [AWS VOD captioning using Amazon Transcribe](https://github.com/aws-samples/aws-transcribe-captioning-tools) in *AWS Samples* on GitHub\.